Learn How To Use Canvas at Duke

 Learn With An Expert

-- Workshops from Duke Learning Innovation - Our series of three live, virtual workshops ensures you have all the information you need to use Canvas and gives you a chance to ask questions.
-These will be offered multiple times throughout the semester.
+• Workshops from Duke Learning Innovation & Lifetime Education (LILE) - Our live, online workshops ensure you have all the information you need to use Canvas and gives you a chance to ask questions.
+These are offered multiple times throughout the year.

 Not Sure Where To Start?

-If you have no experience with Canvas but are confident using Sakai, we recommend reviewing the Self-Paced Guides to Canvas at Duke and the crosswalks.
+If you have no experience with Canvas but were confident using Sakai, we recommend reviewing the Self-Paced Guides to Canvas at Duke and the crosswalks.

-If you have no experience with Canvas and are nervous about this transition, attend a workshop or enroll in the Growing with Canvas course.
+If you have no experience with Canvas, attend a workshop or enroll in the Growing with Canvas course.

 If you have used Canvas before but need a refresher, check out our video collection.